 In 2015-2016 he worked closely with Suzy Lutz to develop the CTM service dog eligibility criteria and currently serves as the Medical Director for CTM in addition to his position on the Board.
 After retiring from the Army, Robert completed a fellowship in sports medicine at Duke University and currently serves as the Team Physician for the Davidson College athletes.

-Maddie earned her BS in Human Resources from Illinois State College and after the first 10 years in her HR career relocated to Chapel Hill, NC in 2017.
-She is the daughter of a US Army Veteran who served 26 years and accrued over 5 years worth of time deployed overseas.
+Maddie is a Human Resources professional with a Master’s degree in Industrial & Organizational Psychology who relocated to NC in late 2017 from IL where she grew up.
+She is the daughter of a US Army Veteran who served 26 years and accrued over 5 years of time deployed overseas.

 Jeff Hughes, Member of the Board